szaroket/WebBlog/README.md

 Install PostgresSQL from the official PostgreSQL [download section](https://www.postgresql.org/download/).
 You can follow [this instruction](https://www.enterprisedb.com/docs/supported-open-source/postgresql/installer/02_installing_postgresql_with_the_graphical_installation_wizard/01_invoking_the_graphical_installer/).

-After installation, we can open `pgAdmin` and create a new empty database - we can call it `blog-database`.
+After installation, open `pgAdmin` and create a new empty database - call it `blog-database`.

+## How to run project locally

+TBA

-# Deployment steps
+## Deployment steps

+### Backend

-1. As a first step, I prepared an environment. he whole environment was set up with [conda](https://docs.conda.io/en/latest/).
+1. As a first step, I prepared an environment.
+The whole environment was set up with [conda](https://docs.conda.io/en/latest/).
 2. Create Django project with `django-admin startproject mainapp` command.
 3. Create a new Django `webblog` app and add it in project settings (i.e. `mainapp/settings.py` file).
 4. Install PostgresSQL and create new database by pgAdmin.